czheo/mojo-cheatsheet/README.md

 print(s[::2])
 print(String("hello world")[0])

-# Code below do not work because `StringRef` is not subscriptable
+# !!Code below DO NOT work because `StringRef` is not subscriptable!!
 let s = "hello world" # s is a `StringRef` print(s[:5]) print("hello world"[0])